-Provides opportunities for pre-service teachers to explore trends, practices, materials, and resources for teaching art, music, and physical education in the early childhood/elementary classroom.
-Students are expected to integrate curriculum through developmentally appropriate assessments and teaching practices.
-Students will have the opportunity to demonstrate skills/concepts through public presentations.
+Provides opportunities for candidates to explore trends, practices, materials, and resources for teaching art, music, and physical education in the early childhood/elementary classroom.
+Candidates are expected to integrate curriculum through developmentally appropriate assessments and teaching practices.
+Candidates will have the opportunity to demonstrate skills/concepts through public presentations.
 Field experience required.
-(Prerequisites: ED 400, ED 426, ED 442, MUS 100, and FA 207.)
+(Prerequisites: ED 400, ED 426, ED 442, MUS 100, and FA 207, and fingerprint clearance.)